 1: Lack of Planning:

 Pakistan wants to educate the children but due to poor planning or lack of planning Pakistan is unable to achieve goals.
-It needs to do proper planning and implement those plans to achieve their desire goals.
+It needs to do proper planning and implement those plans to achieve its desire goals.

 2: Gender Gap: